josevh/sbp/src/segments/README.md

   ´date´ command.

 ## wttr
-  Shows the weather based on ´SETTINGS_WTTR_LOCATION´ and ´SETTINGS_WTTR_FORMAT´, the default values are ´Oslo´ and ´%p;%t;%w´ respectively.
+  Shows the weather based on ´SEGMENTS_WTTR_LOCATION´ and ´SEGMENTS_WTTR_FORMAT´, the default values are ´Oslo´ and ´%p;%t;%w´ respectively.